 In fact, this is the first one that I have ever seen.
-In fact I didn’t even know about it until recently!
+In fact, I didn’t even know about it until recently!
 The pistol is constructed from steel with a chequered wood grip.
-Judging from this example and that of others I have since seen, whoever did the chequering was in a rush or had too much sangria, as there are signs where the tool has over run its intended mark.
-The metal work is blued and the barrel is smoothbore.
+Judging from this example and that of others I have since seen, whoever did the chequering was in a rush or had too much sangria, as there are signs where the tool has overrun its intended mark.
+The metalwork is blued and the barrel is smoothbore.

-On the left hand side ahead of the trigger guard the pistol’s logo is stamped into the action.
+On the left-hand side ahead of the trigger guard, the pistol’s logo is stamped into the action.
 It’s a line drawing of a bird, probably a Phoenix, with the inscription “Fenix” below it.
 There are no other stamp marks on the pistol.

 The pistol is cocked by pulling the handle at the rear of the pistol.
 A pull-rod is connected to the handle which runs through the mainspring.
 The piston and seal are attached to the other end of the rod.
-The trigger is spring-loaded dual lever affair.
+The trigger is a spring-loaded dual lever affair.
 Whilst it isn’t adjustable, it’s not bad either!

 Although I haven’t yet disassembled this air pistol, I am aware that it has a typical leather piston seal.
-It is held in place by a washer which itself is firmly held in place by the end of the pull-rod which has been riveted or hammered to widen it and thus hold the washer and seal in firmly place.
-Of course that means replacing the leather seal may involve cutting off the end of the rod and ultimately reducing its length.
+It is held in place by a washer which itself is firmly held in place by the end of the pull-rod which has been riveted or hammered to widen it and thus hold the washer and seal firmly in place.
+Of course, that means replacing the leather seal may involve cutting off the end of the rod and ultimately reducing its length.
 This could reduce the compression cycle and render the pistol ineffective.